ryakel/tail-lookup/wiki/CI-CD-Pipeline.md

 ---

+### 3. Develop Branch Build Workflow

+**File**: `.github/workflows/build-develop.yml`
+**Purpose**: Build and publish on code changes to develop branch **Trigger**: Push to develop branch (for paths: `app/**`, `Dockerfile`, `requirements.txt`)

+This workflow is similar to the main branch build but:
+- Does NOT create releases or version tags
+- Tags images with `develop` and `develop-YYYY-MM-DD-SHA` tags
+- Used for testing before merging to main
+- No automatic version bumping

+---

 ## Docker Image Details

 ### Image Tags

 **latest**:
-- Always points to most recent build
+- Always points to most recent main branch build
-- Updated by both workflows
+- Updated by nightly and main branch workflows
 - Use for production deployments that want automatic updates

+**develop**:
+- Points to most recent develop branch build
+- Updated by develop branch workflow
+- Use for testing unreleased features

 **Date tags** (e.g., `2025-11-28`):
 - Created by nightly build